mgechev/blog.mgechev.com/content/post/2017-11-11-faster-angular-applications-onpush-change-detection-immutable-part-1.md

 On the GIF above you can see the business application that we're going to optimize.
 On the screen we have:

 - Two lists of the employees in two different departments - Sales and R&D.
 - Each employee has a name and a numeric value associated with them.
-The numeric value is represented in a material design chip component and goes through some kind of a business computation (for instance, standard deviation or any other meaningful calculation).
+The numeric value is represented in a material design chip component and goes through some business computation (for instance, standard deviation or any other meaningful calculation).
 The value we see in the material design chip component is the resulted number.
 - Right next to each employee we have a button for deleting it.
 - Each of the department lists has a text input where we can enter the name of a new employee.
-When we add a new item we get the employees numeric value somehow (in our case we'll generate it), process it with our business calculation and visualize it on the screen.
+When we add a new item, we get the employees numeric value somehow (in our case we'll generate it), process it with our business calculation and visualize it on the screen.

 That's pretty much all we have!
-Lets take a brief look at the component structure of the application.
+Let's take a brief look at the component structure of the application.

 <img src="/images/faster-ng-apps-1/structure.png">